Terms And Conditions

 3.1 How we will accept your order.
 Our acceptance of your order will take place when you have selected you agree to our “terms of service” on our website, made a payment and received a notification confirmation email, at which point a contract will come into existence between you and us.

 3.2 If we cannot accept your order.
 If we are unable to accept your order, we will inform you of this and will not charge you for the services.
+You May still be charged if the application has begun processing and does not meet the eligibility requirements.
 This might be because of:

 3.2.1 you are under the age of 16;

 3.2.2 unexpected limits on our resources which we could not reasonably plan for;